xiecong/minimal-mistakes/_pages/projects.md

 ### Business Intellegence Visualization
 * [**Microsoft PowerBI**](http://github.com/Microsoft/PowerBI-visuals-core)<br>
+Power BI is visualization tool based on D3.js.
-I developed the Enhanced Scatter Plot Chart and Timeline Chart for thr web version of Power BI.
+I developed the Enhanced Scatter Plot Chart and Timeline Chart for the web version of Power BI.

 * [**DataV.js**](http://github.com/TBEDP/datavjs)<br>
 DataV.js is an open source Javascript library based on D3.js and Rafael.js.
 It allows people with no programming knowledge to visualize their data freely.
 It is now applied in some websites such as Alipay.com and Taobao Index.
 I am one of the core algorithm designers and the programmers.